sangsongthong-hexterika/MockPenetrationTestingReport/ReportTemplate.md

 ### AI Assistance Disclosure

-Parts of this report were refined using AI-assisted technical writing tools (ChatGPT).
+Parts of this report were refined using AI-assisted writing tools for editing, phrasing, and clarity.
 All technical testing, analysis, and findings were conducted by Hexterika Cyberlab.
-AI assistance was used strictly for editing, phrasing, and improving clarity — not for technical exploitation or data collection.
+AI was not used for technical exploitation or data collection.

 ## Legal & Data Handling